samestrin/llm-interface/README.md

 - `dotenv`: For managing environment variables.
 Used by test cases.
 - `jsonrepair`: Used to repair invalid JSON responses.
 - `loglevel`:  A minimal, lightweight logging library with level-based logging and filtering.
-- `jest`: For running test cases.

-The following packages can added to extend LLMInterface's caching capabilities:
+The following optional packages can added to extend LLMInterface's caching capabilities:

 - `flat-cache`: A simple JSON based cache.
 - `cache-manager`: An extendible cache module that supports various backends including Redis, MongoDB, File System, Memcached, Sqlite, and more.

 ## Installation

-To install the `llm-interface` package, you can use npm:
+To install the LLMInterface npm module, you can use npm:

 ```bash
 npm install llm-interface